esi-neuroscience/syncopy/doc/source/tutorials/fooof.rst

     dt = get_signal()

+The return value `dt` is of type :class:`~syncopy.AnalogData`.
 Let's have a look at the signal in the time domain first:

 .. code-block:: python
     :linenos: